Slumbering your stove

 Back in 2014 HETAS ran an article on slumbering in Technical Bulletin #4.
-Slumbering can cause issues if an appliance isn’t designed to do so.
+Slumbering a stove can cause issues if an appliance isn’t designed to do so.
 With air quality a headline issue, HETAS is issuing a reminder to registrants.

 Slumber mode is when an appliance is purposely set at a low or minimum output normally for overnight burning to be revived in the morning without the need for relighting.
 Some mineral fuel burning appliances are designed to operate in a slumbering mode and would be CE type tested to show that they are safe to operate in this manner.
 A small number of wood burners have been CE type tested for continuous operation and have been shown to be safe and able to slumber for the required 10 hours minimum and be revived again at the end.